data-intelligence-00003/fetch/README.md

 The emissions measures are recorded within a single sheet, but the name of this sheet is not the same across the years.
 Bearing this in mind, programmatically

-* Retrieving a set Excel documents from the Sustainable Scotland Network, and
+* [Retrieving](/warehouse/raw/) a set Excel documents from the Sustainable Scotland Network, and
-* Extracting the emission measures data, and addressing anomalies
+* Extracting the emission measures data, and addressing anomalies.

 <br>